Welcome, international students!

 International applicants follow the same application procedures and deadlines as U.S. citizens.
 For more information, see Admissions Process.

 International transcripts must be official copies.
 Transcripts that are not in English must be translated into English using a professional service.
-Also, international transcripts that do not use the standard U.S. GPA and credit format must be certified by a transcript evaluation service approved by NACES (Nat’l Association of Credential Evaluation Services).
+Also, international transcripts must be certified by a transcript evaluation service approved by NACES (National Association of Credential Evaluation Services).
 View the full list of approved members: https://www.naces.org/members.

 IWP offers a number of merit-based scholarships for selected students (U.S. and international).
 More information about these and other scholarships can be found on our Scholarships Page.

 Loans for International Students